 Furthermore, the status of the buffers is also presented both as mean values and as histograms.
-The prediction of the effect of the buffers using a mathematical model based on a detailed system analysis is also included and can be used to optimize the buffer allocation [17].
+The prediction of the effect of the buffers using a mathematical model based on a detailed system analysis is also included and can be used to optimize the buffer allocation (Roser et al. 2003a).